Protecting Your Health

 Please note: OnCall is not meant to provide COVID-19 screening.

-To ensure the safety of all patients and healthcare providers, UCI Health has implemented a no-visitor policy for inpatient units at Douglas Hospital and University Tower at UCI Medical Center in Orange.
+To ensure the safety of all patients and healthcare providers, UCI Health is limiting visitation at UCI Medical Center in Orange.
+Effective Sept.
+21, 2020:

 - Adult Rehabilitation Center